 Procedure for Position Evaluation

-A request to establish a new staff position or to evaluate an existing position shall be initiated by the department or division head or unit administrator and submitted to the Compensation Office.
+A request to establish a new staff position or to evaluate an existing position shall be initiated by the department or division head or unit administrator and submitted to HR Compensation.

-- The request shall include the job analysis questionnaire (JAQ) and appropriate supporting documentation justifying the need for the evaluation.
+- The request shall include the position description (also known as the job analysis questionnaire (JAQ)) and appropriate supporting documentation justifying the need for the evaluation.

-- All requests for new positions from state-funded dollars shall be approved by the Provost or appropriate Executive Vice President.
+- All requests for new positions from state-funded dollars shall be approved by the Provost or appropriate Executive Vice President as determined by their internal procedures.

 - Other evaluation requests shall be sent to the designee in the unit for review and approval or disapproval.

-- After approval, the Compensation Office shall evaluate the position.
-The evaluation may include interviewing the supervisor.
+- After approval, HR Compensation shall evaluate the position.
+The evaluation may include interviewing the supervisor and/or other leaders, reviewing comparator positions, etc.

 - Positions shall be classified as exempt (salaried) or non-exempt (hourly) in accordance with the Fair Labor Standards Act (FLSA).

-A promotion which results from an evaluation shall be effective at the beginning of the first pay period following action by the Compensation Office.
+A promotion which results from a reevaluation/reclassification shall be effective at the beginning of the first pay period following action by HR Compensation.

 Starting salary for new hires shall be determined as follows:

-- If the employee possesses relevant education, skills or experience beyond the minimum required, the hiring official shall propose a starting salary from minimum to the first quartile and provide justification for the proposal to the Human Resources Office of Employment (Employment Office).
+- If the new hire possesses related education and experience beyond the minimum required, the hiring official may propose a starting salary above the minimum.

-- The Employment Office shall review the proposed salary for compliance with University policy prior to final approval of an offer.
+- HR Employment shall review the proposed salary for compliance with University policy as well as pay equity prior to final approval of an offer.

 Some positions require that an employee obtain additional certifications, registrations, licensures or relevant academic degrees as an ongoing requirement for the position.

-- Additional credentials shall be related to the job duties of the position.
-Requests for a position requiring mandatory credentials shall be approved by the Provost or appropriate Executive Vice President and forwarded to the Compensation Office for approval.
+- Additional credentials shall be related to the job duties of the position, and the additional credentials will reflect significant value added to the role.
+Requests for a position to receive additional credentials incentive pay shall be approved by the Provost or appropriate Executive Vice President and forwarded to HR Compensation for approval.

-- When additional credentials are obtained, an employee’s supervisor may propose that the employee’s salary be increased by eight percent, not to exceed the maximum salary of the job grade.
+- When additional credentials are obtained, an employee’s supervisor may propose that the employee’s salary be increased by up to eight percent, not to exceed the maximum salary of the job grade.

-- The Provost or appropriate Executive Vice President shall forward a copy of the additional credential(s) for final approval to the Compensation Office.
+- The Provost or appropriate Executive Vice President shall forward a copy of the additional credential(s) for final approval to HR Compensation.

 Note: An employee who leaves the University and then returns to University employment for the sole purpose of circumventing this policy shall not be entitled to any provisions of this policy that would enhance the employee’s salary.

-A lateral transfer is the movement by an employee to another staff position with the same assigned grade level.
+A lateral transfer is the movement by an employee to another staff position with the same grade level.
+Lateral transfers commonly occur when a current employee applies and is selected for a posted position.

-- If an employee transfers before the effective date of a merit or general scale adjustment increase, the department to which the employee transfers should consult with the Employment Office to determine the proper salary.
+- If an employee transfers before the effective date of a merit, pool, or a general salary scale adjustment increase, the department to which the employee transfers should consult with the HR Employment at the time of the transfer to determine the appropriate salary.

-- The salary of a person demoted for unsatisfactory work performance shall normally be the starting rate of the lower grade.
+- The salary of an employee demoted for unsatisfactory work performance shall normally be the starting pay (minimum) of the lower grade.

 In the case where no applicant meets the minimum qualifications for a regular position, the department may accept a trainee.
 To qualify as a trainee, an employee shall be capable of meeting the minimum qualifications within one year from the date of employment.
-Compensation rates for a trainee shall be established by the Employment Office at five percent below the minimum of the assigned position grade.
+HR Compensation rates for a trainee shall be established by HR Employment at five percent below the minimum of the assigned position grade.

-An employee may receive a salary increase for assuming a position on an “acting” basis.
-For an active, vacant position, one employee may be designated and compensated as "acting".
+A regular employee may receive a salary increase for assuming a higher-level position (as defined by grade) on an “acting” or “interim” basis.
+For an active, vacant position, one employee may generally be designated and compensated as "acting".

-- If ten percent is less than the minimum, the employee shall either
+If ten percent is less than the minimum, the employee could either

-- Receive an increase to the minimum of the new range provided the employee meets the minimum qualifications, or
+- Receive an increase to the minimum of the new range provided the employee meets the minimum qualifications and the department agrees, or

 - Receive an increase to the trainee rate for the new position provided the employee is within one year of meeting the minimum qualifications.